Key takeaways

 The Power Shift to Buyers

 The modern sales process is all about making it easy, convenient, and accessible for the buyer.
 However, this new approach to virtual selling also implies that sellers need to adopt an educational role.
-They need to curate and personalize information for a buyer, making their decision-making process more straightforward.
+They need to curate and personalise information for a buyer, making their decision-making process more straightforward.

-Interestingly, a study by McKinsey reveals that 71% of consumers expect a personalized experience when purchasing a product.
+Interestingly, a study by McKinsey reveals that 71% of consumers expect a personalised experience when purchasing a product.
 By hand-picking information that directly addresses the buyer's needs, sellers can guide them towards their solution in a supportive and organic manner.

 Moreover, the overall experience a company provides is as important as its product or services for a whopping 88% of customers.
 Therefore, sales teams should strive to curate the best possible experience for their buyers from the get-go.